v5ma/selfawarenetworks/b0103ygoogle.md

 51:53

 So, VV1 to be two to be four.
-And so in the third layer is V4.
+And so in the third area is V4.
 And if V4 is capturing a pattern, let's say this, it's like a TV screen and it's about it's about which areas of the screen are black in which areas of the screen are lit up, right?

 52:16